DockeryAI/BuildRunnerSaaS/README.md

 - **Phase 11**: Explainability & Multi-Model with AI narratives and model router ✅
 - **Phase 12**: Enterprise & Compliance with VPC deployment, SSO, and audit ✅
 - **Phase 13**: Integrations with Jira, Linear, and Preview Environments ✅
+- **Phase 14**: Monetization & Billing with Stripe, usage metering, and governance ✅